Glossary » H » HODL

 Other Crypto Slang Terms

-Apart from HODL, the crypto world uses other jargons:
+In addition to HODL, the crypto world is replete with other jargons:

-• FUD: Negative news that should be ignored by loyalists.
+• FUD: Negative news best ignored by loyalists.

-• Diamond Hands: Holding strong, even during market downturns.
+• Diamond Hands: Holding onto assets steadfastly, even during market downturns.

-• Hold the line: Encouraging others to keep their assets.
+• Hold the Line: Encouraging others to maintain their asset positions.

-• Paper hands: Those who sell off quickly.
+• Paper Hands: Individuals who sell off assets hastily.

-• BTFD: A strategy to buy when prices drop.
+• BTFD: A strategy of buying when asset prices drop.

-• YOLO: Buying risky assets, because “you only live once.”
+• YOLO: Purchasing risky assets because “you only live once.”

 The HODL Coin

-HODL also refers to a DeFI token on Binance’s Smart Chain (BSC).
-Launched in May 2021, it rewards users in Binance coin (BNB) every three days.
+It’s worth noting that HODL also refers to a decentralized finance (DeFI) token on Binance’s Smart Chain (BSC).
+Launched in May 2021, this token rewards users in Binance Coin (BNB) at regular intervals.